Could old vaccines for other germs protect against COVID-19?

 BCG appears to be reprogramming innate immune cells so they can more readily eliminate the germ up front, said Netea, the Dutch researcher.

-“The scientific rationale I think is quite logical,” said Nizet, the UC-San Diego immune specialist.
-“The unknown is whether coronaviruses are in the spectrum of things that are efficiently protected” by that first-line innate immunity.
+"The scientific rationale, I think, is quite logical," said Nizet, the UC-San Diego immunology specialist.
+"The unknown is whether coronaviruses are in the spectrum of things that are efficiently protected" by first-line innate immunity.

 Some scientists have theorized that countries with large BCG-vaccinated populations might fare better in the pandemic.
 But given problems with accurately counting the toll, it's far too early to draw any conclusions, a caution the WHO reiterated Monday.